 Diagnosis: This problem is related to a settings file that is created and modified each time Photoshop runs and exits.

-Quick Fix: You can force Photoshop CS2 to start by holding down CTRL+ALT+SHIFT while starting the application in Windows or Linux, or Command+Option+Shift in Mac OSX.
+Quick Fix: You can force Photoshop CS2 to start by holding down CTRL+ALT+SHIFT while starting the application Linux or Command+Option+Shift in Mac OSX.
 You will be presented with a dialog box that asks if you wish to delete the settings file.
 Selecting Yes will delete the file, and allow the application to start as normal.

 PERMANENT FIX: The permanent fix is actually very simple.
 The problematic file is the General Settings file, "Adobe Photoshop CS2 Prefs.psp", which references the default fonts Adobe expects to be installed.
 If for any reason these fonts, or any other files, are not installed or not functioning as expected, the application will terminate to the desktop.
 This settings file is located here:

-Naturally, replace [USER PROFILE] with the user name you are working under, and replace the CS2 INSTALLATION BOTTLE NAME with whatever you named the bottle you installed Photoshop CS2 under in Crossover.
+Naturally, replace [USER PROFILE] with the user name you are working under.

 Now, if you've encountered this error, you've already run CS2 twice, and the settings file has already been created and corrupted.
 Although deleting it will allow you to start CS2, it will again store a corrupted file when you exit the application, and next time you start the application, you'll repeat the same fatal error as usual.